contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-In such cases, with an accessor trait like `HasApiUrl`, the context can easily make use of
-custom accessor providers to implement such indirect access.
-But with direct use of
-`HasFields`, it would be more tedious to implement the indirect access.
+In this case, an accessor trait like `HasApiUrl` would allow the context to easily use a custom accessor provider.
+With direct use of `HasField`, however, indirect access would be more cumbersome to implement.

-That said, similar to other shortcut methods, the direct use of `HasField` can be convenient
-during initial development, as it helps to significantly reduce the number of traits the
-developer needs to keep track of.
-As a result, we encourage readers to feel free to make
-use of `HasField` as they see fit, and then slowly migrate to proper accessor traits
-when the need arise.

-## Conclusion

-In this chapter, we have learned about different ways to define accessor traits,
-and to implement the accessor providers.
-The use of a derivable `HasField` trait
-makes it possible to implement context-generic accessor providers without
-requiring direct access to the concrete context.
-The use of the `UseField` pattern
-unifies the convention of implementing field accessors, and allows contexts
-to choose different field names for the accessors.

-As we will see in later chapters, the use of context-generic accessor providers
-make it possible to implement almost everything as context-generic providers,
-and leaving almost no code tied to specific concrete contexts.
+That said, using `HasField` directly can be convenient during the initial development stages, as it reduces the number of traits a developer needs to manage.
+Therefore, we encourage readers to use `HasField` where appropriate and gradually migrate to more specific accessor traits when necessary.